IBMDevConnect/DBS2020/openSource/readme.md

 2) Open source and IBM - Martin Hickey

-3) Fork the git and fix the issue as per Qiskit standard - Francis Harkins/
+3) Fork the git and fix the issue as per Qiskit standard - Francis Harkins

 4) Open Source Developer - my Personal Expereince (David and Martin )